Studioname/stockNewsExtraHard/README.md

 I started out using the daily stock prices and performing my own calculations, but then the non-trading days presented a massive pain in the ass.
 So I went back to the api and figured I'd simply use the spot prices, which included a % change.
 So that is what I ran with.
-The teacher in their solution turned the json data into a list and referenced it by index, which is something that didn't occur to me.
+The teacher in their solution turned the json data into a list and referenced it by index, which didn't occur to me, but is nonetheless cool.

 I then had to determine whether a stock had changed by x percent.
 The easiest way was to use a string slice and convert to float [so float(percentage_change[:-2])].